 Deck boots do exactly what it says on the tin, and they’re designed for use while fishing from the deck of a boat.
-A slip-on design, they usually have a small ankle, and provide a sturdy and stable grip.
+They usually have a small ankle with a slip-on design and provide a sturdy and stable grip.

 Size and Weight

-As previously mentioned, sizing can be a little tricky with certain types of fishing boot – particularly the rubber kind.
+As previously mentioned, sizing can be a little tricky with certain types of fishing boots – particularly the rubber kind.

 Wearers often experience problems with the ankle or calf area of the boot, and loose-fitting shoes can be the result.

-Weight also plays a part, too, and unfortunately, the trade-off in purchasing heavy-duty footwear is they’re going to be heavier to actually wear.
+Weight also plays a part too.
+Unfortunately, the trade-off in purchasing heavy-duty footwear is that they’re going to be heavier to actually wear.

-Consider the environment in which you’ll be wearing the fishing boot before making a purchase, and that should help you narrow down your choice.
+Consider the environment in which you’ll be wearing the fishing boot before purchasing.
+That should help you narrow down your choice.